outscale/terraform-provider-outscale/website/docs/index.html.markdown

 The provider needs to be configured with the proper credentials before it can be used.

--> **Note:** Since the release of Terraform 0.13, provider declaration has changed.
+~> **Important:** Since the release of Terraform 0.13, provider declaration has changed.
 For more information, see our [README](https://github.com/outscale-dev/terraform-provider-outscale#using-the-provider) and the [Terraform documentation](https://www.terraform.io/docs/configuration/provider-requirements.html).

+-> **Note:** To configure a proxy, see our [README](https://github.com/outscale-dev/terraform-provider-outscale#configuring-the-proxy-on-linuxmac-os-if-any).

 ## Example